 - Third, senior naval and military officers translate the policy goals into more concrete “operational requirements,” saying, just as an example, that in order to assert Canada’s sovereignty over its territorial waters and to contribute to global peace and security the Navy requires an absolute bare minimum of ~

-- Eight (small) coastal mine warfare ships,
+- Eight to ten (small) coastal mine warfare ships,

-- Eight air independent propulsion submarines, and
+- Eight to ten air-independent propulsion (AIP) submarines, and

 - Many auxiliary and training vessels;